 It’s important to bear in mind the benefits of learning an instrument when trying to figure out how to find the right balance.
 Various studies have concluded that musical instrument lessons can have a hugely positive effect alongside academic and curricular schedules:

-- Relaxation – Homework and revision routines can be taxing, especially over long periods of time.
+- Relaxation: Homework and revision routines can be taxing, especially over long periods of time.
 This can have a negative effect, slowing down the intake of information.
 Having a musical instrument to turn to for practice or recreational time can help break up this routine and keep the mind fresh and absorbent.

-- Mental stimulation – Music is closely intertwined with academic subjects.
-Learning an instrument involves recognition of patterns, quick maths and memorising information, subconscious skills that can be applied to educational subjects.
-Music lessons can actually help with school work!
+- Mental Stimulation: Music is closely intertwined with academic subjects.
+Learning an instrument involves recognition of patterns, quick maths and memorising information — subconscious skills that can be applied to educational subjects.
+Music lessons can actually help with schoolwork!

-- Achievement & delayed gratification – A lack of reward and regular milestones in progress can be disheartening.
+- Achievement & Delayed Gratification: A lack of reward and regular milestones in progress can be disheartening.
 Music lessons help enthuse students by providing achievable goals, regular feedback and positive reinforcement.
 It can also help teach students the importance of working gradually, or in smaller steps, towards a bigger achievement.

-- Motor skills & co-ordination – Physical stimuli are always beneficial, but particularly important at a young age.
-Learning guitar, piano, drums or pretty much any other instrument involves hand-eye coordination, development of muscle memory and much more.
+- Motor Skills & Co-ordination: Physical stimuli are always beneficial, but particularly important at a young age.
+Learning guitar, piano, drums or pretty much any other instrument involves hand-eye coordination, development of muscle memory, and much more.
 This can have a hugely positive effect on everything from football practice to handwriting!

-- Social skills – Frequent interaction with musical peers, confidence in live performances and a team-player mentality are just some of the important social skills that can be built up through music lessons.
+- Social Skills: Frequent interaction with musical peers, confidence in live performances, and a team-player mentality are just some of the important social skills that can be built up through music lessons.

 Effect on School

 If you’re considering lessons for your child whilst in school, you may be concerned about clashing with lessons.
-It’s always worth speaking to members of staff about lesson times and the possibility of catch up sessions.
+It’s always worth speaking to members of staff about lesson times and the possibility of catch-up sessions.
 Alternatively, a lot of private tutors and establishments offer lessons exclusively outside of school hours!
 Ultimately, it’s whatever suits your schedule the best.
-Schooltime lessons mean more time for practice out-of-hours, whereas lessons outside of school time means no interrupted lessons.
+School-time lessons mean more time for practice out-of-hours, whereas lessons outside of school time means no interrupted lessons.

 Life can be busy at the best of times, and school is a perfect opportunity for your children to pick up on organisational skills.
 They’ll have multiple things to be focusing on at once, such as deadlines, revision, important dates and so on.
 Again, adding an instrument to this mix can make things a little harder to juggle.
 A very common fix for this is to have a separate place to make notes specific to music lessons.
-This could be a notebook, an app, a pocket diary.
-Encourage your child to use this tool as their outlet and organiser so they can continue to focus on everything else.
-This is also useful for keeping track of practice routines and see progress, which is a great motivational tool.
+This could be a notebook, an app, a pocket diary, etc. Encourage your child to use this tool as their outlet and organiser so that they can continue to focus on everything else.
+This is also useful for keeping track of practice routines and observing progress, which is a great motivational tool.

 Although there are many benefits to learning a musical instrument, enjoyment is almost essential.
 Get to know the tutor you or your child will be working with, as this can make a huge amount of difference.
-If possible, spend time now and then reflecting on practice routines and getting feedback – this can prove challenging but has huge motivational merit.
+If possible, spend time now and then reflecting on practice routines and getting feedback.
+This can prove challenging, but has huge motivational merit.

 The Teacher’s Perspective